lumapps/design-system/demo/angularjs/components/toolbar/doc.md

 # Toolbar

-**The toolbar displays informations and actions relating to its current context.**
+**Toolbars display information and actions related to the context.**

 <demo-block component="toolbar" partial="default"></demo-block>

-The toolbar is divided in three section.<br />The title is placed to the left, while contextual actions are placed to the right.
+A toolbar has in three sections.
+An optional contextual icon button and a title on the left, contextual actions on the right.

 ## Examples